By Geoff Colvin

 Massachusetts has been leading the way in health care reform, even if in the wrong direction.
 Now, instead of reform heading in the direction of public health, we are seeing the commoditization of health care.
 Even Puck could see what fools these mortals be.

-Comment by Quote of the Day subscriber Sarah K. Weinberg:
+Additional comment by Sarah K. Weinberg:

 Americans seem to get stuck on the idea of health care as a privately traded commodity, and therefore, in general, something the government should not interfere with.
 The rest of the world (all of the industrialized nations and most of the less developed nations as well) views health care as an essential service that is a governmental obligation to provide for all its citizens.
 In my opinion, we will not get a universal health care system in the U.S. until we change our view of the role of government.